Stabilised Gravel Rafts: Mitigating Seismic Liquefaction Damage to Buildings

 Access design support for constructing a stabilised gravel raft

 This guide has provided in-depth information about the role that stabilised gravel rafts can play in limiting building damage during seismic liquefaction events, along with guidance on the design process.
-Our free geotechnical design software, Tensar+, helps you to design a gravel raft for your project in line with the T-Value Methodology.
+Our free geotechnical design software, Tensar+, helps you design a gravel raft for your project in line with the T-Value Methodology.
 Tensar InterAx geogrids are also ideal for use in this type of shallow foundation.
 To discuss any questions you may have about an upcoming project, speak to our team today.